finder39/ojbox/README.md

 - Have settings page be a slide out menu instead of it’s own page
 - Home page
 - Player page
+- Make it into a single page app